No cause yet for ECB alarm over euro strength

 Yet it may be premature for the ECB to announce any steps at its Sept.
 10 meeting.

-Euro strength stems not solely from U.S. assets' vanishing interest rate advantage over Europe, but from improved sentiment towards Europe's proactive response to COVID-19 that included a 750 billion-euro (670 billion pounds) fund seeded by joint debt sales.
+Euro strength stems not solely from U.S. assets' vanishing interest rate advantage over Europe, but from improved sentiment towards Europe's proactive response to COVID-19 that included a 750 billion-euro ($886.28 billion) fund seeded by joint debt sales.

 ECB board member Isabel Schnabel told Reuters she was "not worrying too much about exchange rate developments," as a weak dollar usually lifts global trade and growth, offsetting the euro effect for local firms.